 If you’ve been following my hip labrum surgery progress, you’ll remember that I had my right hip labrum repaired with arthroscopic hip surgery in April 2018.
 I had the surgery at the Massachusetts General Hospital outpatient center in Waltham, MA.

-Here are a few previous posts about my hip labrum surgery in case you’re interested:
+Here are a few previous posts about my hip labrum surgery and recovery: